-Employers in Hong Kong typically grant shares or options to reward top management and key employees.
-There is no restriction for the operation of share or option plans in Hong Kong for private companies in so far as the terms are not in contravention with the general laws of Hong Kong.
-Stock option plans of listed companies are governed by the listing rules.
+Employers in Hong Kong may grant shares or options to reward top management and key employees.
 When considering the terms of a stock option plan, special attention should be paid to issues relating to securities, employment law, data privacy law, tax and those arising from the Occupational Retirement Schemes Ordinance and the Mandatory Provident Fund Schemes Ordinance.
-Regulated companies should also be aware of obligations imposed by the Anti-Money Laundering and Counter-Terrorist Financing (Financial Institutions Ordinance) which came into force in April 2012.
+Regulated companies should also be aware of obligations imposed by the Anti-Money Laundering and Counter-Terrorist Financing Ordinance.
+Stock option plans of listed companies are governed by the Listing Rules of the Hong Kong Stock Exchange.

-Baker & McKenzie will be pleased to provide further information or to advise on any existing contract, incentive plan, stock option arrangement or benefits plan.
-We regularly advise on all aspects of the employment relationship including drafting or reviewing non-competition provisions, confidentiality and intellectual property agreements, secondment arrangements and expatriate related issues.
+Baker McKenzie will be pleased to provide further information or to advise on any existing contract, incentive plan, stock option arrangement or benefits plan.
+We regularly advise on all aspects of the employment relationship including drafting or reviewing non-competition provisions, confidentiality and intellectual property agreements, secondment arrangements and cross-border employment related issues.

-HANDBOOK AND POLICIES
+10. HANDBOOK AND POLICIES